Keep Lincoln County Beautiful

 Things to put in the dumpsters: furniture, mattresses, TVs, building materials and similar items.
 Personal tires and white goods (refrigerators, air conditioners, stoves) and other large items should be placed on the ground near the dumpster.
 No paint, oil, hazardous materials or household garbage can be accepted.
 No Commercial tires or Scavenging at the dumpsters.

-April 11 – 14: Lot on Monticello Street east of County Farm Road
+April 6 – 9: Lot on Monticello Street and Nola Road

 Please help us cleanup and Keep Lincoln County Beautiful

-Special Dumpsters will be setup in each District for collection of trash.
-Please no hazardous materials or garbage, and no Scavenging in the Dumpsters.
+Please no hazardous materials or garbage, and no Scavenging in the Dumpsters

 A great opportunity to get rid of big and bulky trash and litter.